chens28/LDA/README.md

 The project consists of several key stages:

 - **Preprocessing:** Text datasets are preprocessed (tokenization, stopwords removal, lemmatization, and bi-grams/tri-grams creation) before modeling.
 - **Training and Tuning:** We explore different configurations of the number of topics and soruce dataset for comparison between the 2 learnign algorithms.
-For tuning, we optimizaed for cohehernce score.
+For tuning, we optimizaed for cohehernce.
   - Train LDA model using Variational Inference with Gensim.
   - Train LDA model using Gibbs Sampling with Mallet.
 - **Evaluation:** The performance of the algorithms is evaluated using the intrusion test, leveraging Large Language Models (LLM) to assess topic quality.